sasq64/chipmachine/MANUAL.md

 * `data/` - This directory contains several files that Chipmachine requires to run, like BIOS files for music emulators, and song information data like `songlengths.dat` and `STIL.txt`.
-* `_files/` - This is a local cache of files fetched from the Internet.
-If this directory becomes too large you can clear all o rsome of the files in it.
+* `_webfiles/` - This is a local cache of files fetched from the Internet.
+If this directory becomes too large you can clear all or some of the files in it.
-* `lua/init.lua` - This is a settings file that defines the layout of the screen.
+* `lua/screen.lua` - This is a settings file that defines the layout of the screen.
 You can try playing around with it.
 It is automatically reloaded if changed while chipmachine is running.
 * `lua/db.lua` - This file defines the music sources for the database.

-If you make changes to `db.lua` you probably want to delete both `music.db` and `index.dat`
+If you make changes to `db.lua` you probably want to delete both `music.db` and `index.dat`, or increase the version number.